Is swim meet attendance mandatory?

 Should swimmers wear a cap at a swim meet?

 Your swimmer should wear whatever will make them most comfortable at a swim meet.
 We recommend that swimmers with longer hair wear a cap.
-We have TigerSharks team caps for sale for $5 each.
+We have TigerSharks team caps for sale.
 Caps can be purchased from a coach before or after practice and they are sold at the concession stand at home meets; coaches may have them for sale at away meets.
 We sometimes have different color caps (purple or gold/yellow) for Championships.
 For older swimmers we recommend that a cap is worn, and for younger swimmers who would like to wear a cap at meets, we recommend that they attend practice with a cap at least a few days before the meet.
 This helps to get swimmers used to the feeling of wearing a cap.
 Coaches and older swimmers can help with putting on and taking off swim caps.

 Why are swimmers writing on their arms with Sharpies?

 You will see swimmers with information about their events written on their arms!
 Most swimmers choose to write their event, event number, heat, and lane for each event on either their arm or their leg.
 While this is completely optional, many swimmers find it helpful for keeping track of their events.
 All 10 & Under swimmers will have Age Group Parents to help get them to their races, so this isn’t as big of a concern for them.
 We do recommend that parents of 8 & Under swimmers write the swimmer’s name on their back, as this helps Age Group Parents, coaches, and older swimmers to keep track of your child at a busy swim meet.

 Who can help my child during a swim meet?